JayanathP/aps-tutorial-postman/DA4ACAD/instructions/task-7.md

 ## Get temporary download URL for the result

-1. On the Postman sidebar, click **Task 7 - Download the Result > Temporary Download URL for the result**.
+1. On the Postman sidebar, click **Task 7 - Download the Result > GET S3 Download URL for the result**.
 The request loads.

 2. Click **Send**.
 You should see a screen similar to the following image.